-One study of 188 patients undergoing gender reassignment surgery found that dissatisfaction with surgery was highly associated with sexual preference, psychological co-morbidity, and poor pre-operative body image and satisfaction (Smith, 2005).
+One study of 188 patients undergoing gender-affirming surgery found that dissatisfaction with surgery was highly associated with sexual preference, psychological co-morbidity, and poor pre-operative body image and satisfaction (Smith, 2005).
 Other researchers (M.I.
 Lobato et al. (2006), J.C.
-Goodard et al. (2007)) reported good overall cosmetic results and high patient satisfaction in studies related to the early and long-term follow-up of patients undergoing gender reassignment surgery (n=19 and n=233, respectively).
+Goodard et al. (2007)) reported good overall cosmetic results and high patient satisfaction in studies related to the early and long-term follow-up of patients undergoing gender-affirming surgery (n=19 and n=233, respectively).

-Gender-affirming surgeries present significant medical and psychological risks and involve long-term, often-irreversible results.
-Further, gender transition is a highly stressful process for most, in many cases because of the stress placed upon transgender individuals by others within their families, communities, work sites, and society.
+For many people, gender transition is complicated by negative reactions from families, friends, communities, work sites, schools, and other society institutions.
 Many individuals who experience gender dysphoria do benefit from psychological support, if only to allow them a safe environment in which to explore their own minority-stress experience, and to process and plan for a transition that is individualized, safe, and affirming for them.
-In most cases, a step-wise approach to gender-affirming transition interventions is prudent.
-In adults for whom secondary sex characteristics are established, a careful approach to transition and to gender-affirming treatment allows for accurate diagnosis and long-term treatment planning by a multi-disciplinary team that includes behavioral, medical, and surgical specialists.
-Both short-term and long-term outcomes are improved in individuals whose transitions have proceeded according to careful plan and for whom multi-disciplinary services and supports have been put in place.
-As with the treatment of any condition for which mental health symptoms are present, a thorough psychological analysis by a qualified practitioner is of fundamental importance.
-Once a diagnosis of gender dysphoria has been established, a trial of hormone therapy is an evidenced-based and helpful treatment intervention that is generally prescribed prior to embarking upon more invasive surgical treatment options.
-In addition, careful consideration of realistic, safe, and acceptable "real-life" or social transition experiences may be of help for many individuals who are planning for or receiving gender-affirming treatment.
+In most cases, a stepwise approach to gender affirming transition interventions is prudent.
+In adults for whom secondary sex characteristics are established, a careful approach to transition and to gender affirming treatment allows for accurate diagnosis and long-term treatment planning by a multidisciplinary team including behavioral, medical and surgical specialists.
+Both short-term and long-term outcomes are improved in individuals' whose transitions have been well-planned and for whom multidisciplinary services and supports have been put in place.
+Close collaboration among health professionals involved in the individual's care and treatment is supported in published literature as best practice.
+A study reported by Monstrey and colleagues (2001) described the importance of close cooperation between the many medical and behavioral specialties required for proper treatment of patients with gender dysphoria who wish to undergo gender reassignment surgery.
+WPATH states the following regarding the relationship between mental health professional and other health professionals, such as physicians and surgeons: "It is ideal for mental health professionals to perform their work and periodically discuss progress and obtain peer consultation from other professionals (both in mental health care and other health disciplines) who are competent in the assessment and treatment of gender dysphoria.
+The relationship among professionals involved in a client's health care should remain collaborative, with coordination and clinical dialogue taking place as needed.
+Open and consistent communication may be necessary for consultation, referral, and management of postoperative concerns."